 Heat the remaining tablespoon of oil over a medium-high heat in the same pan and add the mustard seeds, peppercorns, cardamom pods and red chilli [optional].
 When the mustard seeds begin to crackle, add the bay leaves, sugar and vinegar.
 Bring to the boil, then stir in the turmeric, white pepper, cumin, curry powder, salt and half a cup (125 ml) water.
 Cook the mixture for 2-3 minutes at an energetic bubble, or it has thickened slightly and the strong vinegar flavour has dissipated.
-Stir in the lime juice and zest, the lemon thyme sprigs, the remaining half-cup (125 ml of water) and the reserved onion/garlic/ginger mixture.
+Stir in the lime juice and zest, the lemon thyme sprigs, the remaining half-cup (125 ml) of water and the reserved onion/garlic/ginger mixture.

 Simmer gently for another minute and then remove from the heat.
-Scrape the reserved onion/garlic/ginger mixture back into the pan and stir well.

 Tip half of this mixture into the bottom of a ceramic or plastic dish just big enough to hold all the fish in a single layer.
 Pour the remaining mixture on top, making sure every piece of fish is well coated with the pickling liquid.
 Top with a few extra sprigs of lemon thyme, plus some fresh lemon leaves, if you can find these.
 Cover the dish tightly with clingfilm or a lid, and refrigerate for at least 12 hours - preferably 24 - turning the fish now and then in its pickle.